kesera2/aceprite-importer/docs/guide/usage.md

 ### Texture

-The texture is temporarily exported as PNG in Blender's temp directory with the prefix specified in preferences (default: `tex_`).
+The texture is temporarily exported as PNG in Blender's temp directory with the prefix specified in the import dialog (default: `tex_`).

 ## Tips and Tricks